nanoc/nanoc.app/content/docs/3-getting-started.md

 The pages in a nanoc site are stored in the `content` directory.
 Currently, that directory has only two files: `index.html` and `stylesheet.css`.
 The first file forms the home page, while the second file is the stylesheet.
 If you open the `index.html` file, you’ll notice a section containing metadata in YAML format at the top.

-Let's change the content of the home page.
+Let’s change the content of the home page.
 Open `index.html` and add a paragraph somewhere in the file.
 I recommend something like this:

 <pre title="Sample content to be added to index.html"><code class="language-html">
-&lt;p>This is a brand new paragraph which I've just inserted into this file!
+&lt;p>This is a brand new paragraph which I’ve just inserted into this file!
 Gosh, I can barely control my excitement!&lt;/p>
 </code></pre>

 To view the changes, the site must be recompiled first.
 So, run the <kbd>compile</kbd> command.
 You should see something like this:

 <pre title="Compiling the site again"><span class="prompt">tutorial%</span> <kbd>nanoc3 compile</kbd>
-Loading site data...
+Loading site data…
-Compiling site...
+Compiling site…
       <span class="log-update">update</span>  [0.01s] output/index.html

 Site compiled in 0.01s.